 Therefore, an annual plan saves you $10 per month on the Growth plan and $15 per month on the Pro plan, making for a rather appealing proposition.

-There's also a 7-day trial that requires a credit card on file and gives you a look into the Listing Protection, Traffic Insights, and Listing Quality Check tools.
+There's also a 7-day trial that requires a credit card on file and gives you a look into all tools.
 After the free trial, you're moved to the Growth plan for $50 per month.

 Note: As of this article, all Sellzone tools only work for the US Amazon Marketplace, meaning if you're trying to sell in another country's marketplace, Sellzone won't be able to help you.